 The resources to supplement your language learning are all around you.
 Every day software developers create a new app to help in a different way.
-Check out the following apps that contain practice phrases, flashcards, and more materials to help you master your language.
+Check out the following apps that contain practice phrases, flashcards, and more materials to help you learn languages online.

 Learning a new language is a rewarding, yet demanding affair.
 It takes time, willpower, and constant dedication, but the benefits of becoming multilingual are often worth the struggle.